INTABiotechMJ/MITE-Tracker/readme.md

 ## About

+MITE Tracker: an accurate method for identifying miniature inverted-repeat transposable elements in large genomes.

-IRmatcher is efficient and easy to run tool for discovering Miniature Inverted repeats Transposable Elements (MITEs) in genomic sequences.
-It is written in python and uses ncbi's blast+ for finding inverted repeats and cdhit to do the clustering.
+An efficient and easy to run tool for discovering Miniature Inverted repeats Transposable Elements (MITEs) in genomic sequences.
+It is written in python 3 and uses ncbi's blast+ for finding inverted repeats and cdhit to do the clustering.

-Large genomes can be executed in desktop computers.
+Large genomes can be processed in desktop computers.

 # Requirements
  - tested in macOS 10.13.1, Debian 7.6, Ubuntu 16.04, Windows 7